SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 # Grad-CAM Function
 def grad_cam(model, img_array, target_layer_name):
-    """Compute Grad-CAM heatmap for a specified convolutional layer."""
+    """Compute Grad-CAM heatmap for a specified convolutional layer.""" conv_layer = model.get_layer(target_layer_name)
-    # Get the target conv layer from the model
-    conv_layer = model.get_layer(target_layer_name)

     # Create a model that maps the input image to the conv layer output and predictions